Logan142414/HWH_App/README.md

 * **Non-profit relevance:** Only a few applicants can be accepted each month; selecting the right participants is crucial.
 * **Operational context:** HWH runs programs Tue-Fri with structured roles (Recruiters, Case Managers, Chefs, Employment Coaches, etc).
-* **Data-driven need:** Incorporating applicant and early SSF data allows identification of key factors driving student success.
+* **Predictive Data Use:** Using applicant and early SSF data allows HWH to predict a candidate’s likelihood of success before they are accepted into the program.

 ---